mskott/mskott.github.io/content/posts/2023/how-i-do-backups/index.md

 Vorta offers lots of options to schedule backups, but for now I have mostly stuck with the defaults.
 Only settings I made sure to check were to start Vorta automatically on login and to run missed backups on startup as I don't leave my laptop running 24/7.

+BorgBase provides a monitoring feature where it alerts you if a repository hasn't seen a new backup within a certain period.
+This is a simple solution to the problem of alerting you if your backup program for some reason is failing to run.

 ## Next steps...

 There is nothing more useless than an untested backup so that is an obvious next step.